Common Course Application Issues

 - Grading/evaluation methods are not included.

-- Grading/evaluation methods include grading on student behavior (e.g., attendance).
+- Grading/evaluation methods include grading on student behavior (e.g., attendance, use of electronic devices).
+Examples of grading on behavior:

 - Grading/evaluation includes over 15% of grade based on participation, without corresponding information in the syllabus listing the objective measures by which participation will be evaluated.